 The parts line focuses on maintenance parts for Isuzu-built commercial trucks.

 FleetValue parts are high quality, provide excellent value at a competitive price, and are available only at Isuzu truck dealers, according to the automaker.
-WT

 Originally posted on Work Truck Online